Sultan Mahmud Khan

-Sultan Mahmud Khan (died 1859) was a Punjabi Muslim commander of the Sikh Khalsa Army, the army of Sarkar e Khalsa.
+Sultan Mahmud Khan (Punjabi: سلطان محمود خان, died 1859) was a Punjabi Muslim commander of the Sikh Khalsa Army, in the Sikh Empire.
 His derah of artillery was designated as Topkhana Sultan Mahmud.
 He is regarded as one of the best commanding officers of Maharaja Ranjit Singh.

-He is best known for showcasing his bravery in Battle of Multan, Battle of Hairdu, Battle of Shopian and the Anglo-Sikh Wars: Battle of Ramnagar and Battle of Chillianwala, in which the Khalsa Fauj defeated the forces of Hugh Gough, 1st Viscount Gough.
+He is best known for showcasing his bravery in Battle of Multan, Battle of Hairdu, Battle of Shopian and the Anglo-Sikh Wars: Battle of Ramnagar and Battle of Chillianwala, in which the Sikh army defeated the forces of Hugh Gough, 1st Viscount Gough.

 Early life

 Mahmud Khan was born to Ghaus Khan, also known as Mian Ghausa, who served in the army of Sardar Maha Singh, chief of Sukerchakia Misl.
-He was born to a Punjabi Muslim family of Arain decent.
-His mother was a Meo Muslim from Mewat.
-His ancestral village was Bhelowal in Amritsar district.
+His father was of Rajput decent while his mother was a Meo Muslim from Mewat.
+His ancestral village was Bharowal in Amritsar district.

 Military career

 Mahmud Khan's military career started when he was quite young.
 During the Battle of Amritsar (1797), Battle of Gujrat (1797) and Battle of Amritsar (1798), he served under the then Sardar Ranjit Singh; these battles foiled the attempts of Zaman Shah Durrani to annex Punjab into his region.
 In 1799, Ranjit Singh and his mother-in-law, Sada Kaur liberated Lahore from the Bhangi Misl and was proclaimed the Maharaja of Punjab in 1801.

 After the death of his father, he was appointed as commander of the battalion that his father previously commanded.
 He showed exceptional bravery during the Battle of Multan (1818) whose command was assigned to Prince Kharak Singh and his mother, Maharani Datar Kaur.
 Following year, he accompanied Kharak Singh in Kashmir campaigns and part took in Battle of Shopian, after which Kashmir was annexed to the Sikh Empire.
 After the death of Maharaja Ranjit Singh, he served under his son, Maharaja Kharak Singh.